-Each of Mr. Lê-Quôc and Mr. Callahan is currently a member of our board of directors, was previously elected by the stockholders and has been nominated for reelection to serve as a Class II director.
+Each of Mr. Jacobson and Ms. Richardson is currently a member of our board of directors, was previously elected by the stockholders and has been nominated for reelection to serve as a Class III director.
+In addition, Ms. Titi Cole has been nominated by our board of directors to serve as a Class III director after an extensive search conducted by a third-party search firm.
 Each of these nominees has agreed to stand for reelection at the Annual Meeting.
 Our management has no reason to believe that any nominee will be unable to serve.
-If elected at the Annual Meeting, each of these nominees would serve until the annual meeting of stockholders to be held in 2024 and until his successor has been duly elected, or if sooner, until the director's death, resignation or removal.
+If elected at the Annual Meeting, each of these nominees would serve until the annual meeting of stockholders to be held in 2025 and until his successor has been duly elected, or if sooner, until the director's death, resignation or removal.

 Directors are elected by a plurality of the votes of the holders of shares present by virtual attendance or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the two nominees receiving the highest number of "FOR" votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named above.
+Accordingly, the three nominees receiving the highest number of "FOR" votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named above.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by us.